microsoft/aitour-cloud-native-apps-with-azure-ai-and-aks/src/infra/terraform/README.md

 ## Install GatewayAPI CRDs

-Deploy GatewayAPI for the application.
+Deploy GatewayAPI for the application:

 > [!WARNING]
 > The [Kubernetes Gateway API](https://github.com/kubernetes-sigs/gateway-api) project is still under active development and its CRDs are not installed by default in Kubernetes.
 You will need to install them manually.
 Keep an eye on the project's [releases](https://github.com/kubernetes-sigs/gateway-api/releases) page for the latest version of the CRDs.